pankleks/pm2-health/README.md

 module.exports = probes;
 ```

-> See more in `SampleProbes.js`
+* Use [Probes.js](./Samples/Probes.js) as starting point

-> `Probes.js` file must be in PM2 home folder under `node_modules/pm2-health`
+* `Probes.js` file must be in PM2 home folder under `node_modules/pm2-health`

-> After changing `Probes.js` file, please do `pm2 restart pm2-health`
+* After changing `Probes.js` file, please do `pm2 restart pm2-health`

-> All alerts are grouped in single mail
+* All alerts are grouped in single mail

-> Since build-in PMX probe alerting settings are used only by https://keymetrics.io/, they are ignored by `pm2-health`
+* Since build-in PMX probe alerting settings are used only by https://keymetrics.io/, they are ignored by `pm2-health`

 > Learn how to define PMX probes for your apps here: http://pm2.keymetrics.io/docs/usage/process-metrics/